CiscoDevNet/roomdevices-macros-samples/CONTRIBUTOR.md

 - The ui extension files (xml)
 - User settings

 The file should be called manifest.json and placed in your extension folder.
 Copy the manifest-template.json in the root folder and use it as a starting point.
 If any of your js files are libraries, make sure to set their type to `library` rather than `url`.
+Then they won't be activated after installation, and won't count on the 'max 10 active macros' limit.

 Example: